State Financial Assurance Funds

 State Funds by Type

-- List of States Where Active Fund Pays for New and Past Releases (36 states)
+List of 36 States Where Active Fund Pays for New and Past Releases

-- List of States Where Phased Out Fund Pays for Releases Prior to Phase Out (5 states)
+List of 5 States Where Phased Out Fund Pays for Releases Prior to Phase Out

 Oversight of State UST Financial Assurance Funds